Earth Notes: Viridor Beddington ERF Visit (2026)

 - Electricity generation was ~31.5MW while we were there; ~3MW is used on-site, the rest is exported via the distribution system (UKPN) to the grid.

-- Generation is flat 24h/day, ie not demand called to match grid demand, because the plant runs continuously.
+- Generation is currently flat 24h/day, ie not demand-called to match grid load and prices, because the plant runs continuously, though the plant can stockpile material to some extent over a daily cycle for example.

 - Carbon output is ~1kgCO2/kWh, ie about the same ball-park as coal, but performing the waste treatment function too.